Umami Pot

 curry udon_instruction-6

-• Place the udon noodles in a bowl and pour the curry soup over them.
-Loosen the udon noodles with chopsticks and then top with the green onions.
+• Place the noodles in bowls and pour the curry soup over them.
+Loosen the noodles with chopsticks, then top with the green onions.

 curry udon_instruction-7